Qabel/qabel.github.io/Components-Drop.md

 The messages and direct meta data are encrypted.

 The content of the communication should not reach the outside.
-Messages that are exchanged between clients are completely encrypted.
+Messages that are exchanged between clients are padded to a standard length and completely encrypted.
 Corresponding meta data like lists of recipients, encryption methods and parameter are opaque in the encrypted block.
-The server cannot make assumptions over the structure or even the content.
+The server cannot make assumptions over the structure, length or even the content.
 A possible authentication of the sender is happening inside of the encrypted message.